Mexican cuisine: Veracruz

 The cuisine of Veracruz is a mix of indigenous, Afro-Mexican and Spanish.
 The indigenous contribution is in the use of corn as a staple, as well as vanilla (native to the state) and herbs called acuyo and hoja santa.
 It is also supplemented by a wide variety of tropical fruits, such as papaya, mamey and zapote, along with the introduction of citrus fruit and pineapple by the Spanish.
 The Spanish also introduced European herbs, such as parsley, thyme, marjoram, bay laurel, cilantro and others, which characterize much of the state's cooking.
-They are found in the best known dish of the region Huachinango a la veracruzana, a red snapper dish.
+They are found in the best-known dish of the region, huachinango a la veracruzana, a red snapper dish.
+Plantain was introduced by African slaves.

 The African influence is from the importation of slaves through the Caribbean, who brought foods with them, which had been introduced earlier to Africa by the Portuguese.
 As it borders the Gulf coast, seafood figures prominently in most of the state.
 The state's role as a gateway to Mexico has meant that the dietary staple of corn is less evident than in other parts of Mexico, with rice as a heavy favorite.
 Corn dishes include garnachas (a kind of corn cake), which are readily available especially in the mountain areas, where indigenous influence is strongest.

-Anthropologist and restauranteur Raquel Torres Cerdán has worked to preserve and record many of the foods of indigenous peoples of the region.
+Anthropologist and restaurateur Raquel Torres Cerdán has worked to preserve and record many of the foods of the indigenous peoples of the region.